godotengine/godot-docs/tutorials/3d/lights_and_shadows.rst

 Omni Shadow Mapping
 ^^^^^^^^^^^^^^^^^^^

-Omni light shadow mapping is relatively straightforward, as it just works.
+Omni light shadow mapping is relatively straightforward.
 The main issue that needs to be considered is the algorithm used to render it.

 Omni Shadows can be rendered as either **"Dual Paraboloid" or "Cube Mapped"**.
-The former renders very quickly but can cause deformations, while the later is more correct but more costly.
+The former renders quickly but can cause deformations, while the later is more correct but more costly.

 .. image:: img/shadow_omni_dp_cm.png